dosyago/chai/README.md

 ## Simple secure document viewing server.

 Converts a document to a picture of its pages.
+View a document from the internet without downloading or running it on your machine, and without needing a word processor, spreadsheet app, or PDF viewer installed.
 Content disarm and reconstruction.
 CDR.
 Formerly p2.

 ## Use it